ministryofjustice/security-guidance/docs/using-lastpass.md

 MoJ LastPass accounts can be requested by anyone in MoJ Digital and Technology.

-At the moment, rollout is limited to technical service/operation teams but we're working on license funding to make it available to everyone.
+At the moment, rollout is limited to technical service/operation teams for shared passwords.

 ## How to get it